w3f/polkadot-wiki/docs/kusama-ledger.md

 ### Receiving a Transfer

-<<<<<<< HEAD In order to receive a transfer on the account that is stored on your Ledger device, you
-will need to provide the sender (i.e. the payer) with your address.

-The easiest way to get your address is to click on the account name (Ledger) which will open a sidebar.
-Your address will be shown in this sidebar, along with some other information.
-Another method is just clicking on your account's avatar icon - this immediately copies your address to the clipboard. ======= In order to receive a transfer on the accounts stored on your Ledger device, you will need to provide the sender (i.e. the payer) with your address.
+In order to receive a transfer on the accounts stored on your Ledger device, you will need to provide the sender (i.e. the payer) with your address.

 The easiest way to get your address is to click on the account name which will open a sidebar.
 Your address will be shown in this sidebar, along with some other information.
 Another method is just clicking on your account's avatar icon - this immediately copies your address to the clipboard.

-> > > > > > > master

 > **Warning**: before giving anyone your address, make sure it matches what's really on the Ledger
 > by [confirming the address on your device](#confirming-the-address-on-your-device).
 Some malware
 > will intercept clicks and clipboard requests and can change your copied value in-flight, so being
 > extra vigilant around copy-paste operations makes sense.

-# <<<<<<< HEAD

 ### Staking